algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 ### Implicit Segment Trees

-As a segment tree is a type of a binary tree, we can use the [Eytzinger layout](../binary-search#eytzinger-layout) to store its nodes in one large array and use index arithmetic instead of explicit pointers to navigate it.
+As a segment tree is a type of binary tree, we can use the [Eytzinger layout](../binary-search#eytzinger-layout) to store its nodes in one large array and use index arithmetic instead of explicit pointers to navigate it.

 More formally, we define node $1$ to be the root, holding the sum of the entire array $[0, n)$.
 Then, for every node $v$ corresponding to the range $[l, r]$, we define: